-Initially conceived as a family collection, The Wallace Collection reflects the aesthetic tastes of those who were responsible for shaping it.
-The paintings and objects were selected and acquired between 1760 and 1880 by the successive Marquises of Hertford and Richard Wallace, the illegitimate son and heir of the fourth Marquis, Richard Seymour-Conway.
+Initially conceived as a family collection, The Wallace Collection reflects the aesthetics of those who were responsible for shaping it.
+The paintings and objects were selected and acquired between 1760 and 1880 by the successive Marquises of Hertford and Richard Wallace, the illegitimate son, and heir of the fourth Marquis, Richard Seymour-Conway.

 Thus, the Regency Style—the transitional period between the Georgian and Victorian times—is clearly reflected in the artworks acquired by the first three Marquises of Hertford: Edward Seymour, Francis Ingram Seymour-Conway, and Francis Charles Seymour-Conway.

 On the other hand, the taste of the fourth Marquis, Richard Seymour Conway, reflects the resurgence of the rococo style—during the reign of Napoleon III in France.
 It was Richard Wallace who focused on acquiring art objects, porcelains, armor, etc.